opentrng/ptrng/README.md

 $ python emulator/ro.py -a1 1.42e-13 -a2 1.15e-25 10e6 100e6 data/ro.txt
 ```

+To obtain additional information about all script parameters, execute `python emulator/ro.y -h`.

 # Emulate entropy source

 Emulation of the ERO, MURO, and COSO entropy sources is achievable through Python scripts utilizing [noisy ring-oscillator emulation](#emulate-noisy-ring-oscillators).
 Select an entropy source, specify the frequencies of the desired ring oscillators, and the script will generate a file containing the raw random output.